 After choosing your master password, we need to make a decision: do you want to use a key file?

 A key file is an additional file that will be required, along with the password, to unlock your database.
 This can be a very powerful defense if a remote hacker manages to get access to your database.
 Key files can be inconvenient, because you will regularly be asked to find your key file before you can access your passwords.
 If you create a key file, be careful to keep it in a safe place where you can access it on each device.

 Save your database somewhere convenient, because we’re going to want to find it so that we can have it automatically update on all of your devices.
 When you open the database in your desktop application it will look something like this.

 Sync across devices

-If you want to sync your passwords across all of your devices, you will need to put your password database on a service, such as Google Drive or Dropbox.
-You will need to download the applications on all of the devices you want to use.
+If you want to sync your passwords across all of your devices, you will need to put your password database on a service, such as Google Drive, Dropbox, or a tool of your choice.
+You will need to download sync software on all of the devices you want to use.

 Log into your app on all of the devices you want to use.
 Find and open the folder for your new sync app.
 By default, those are found here: